fossabot/cloudsql-proxy-dbmate/README.md

 # securenomad/cloudsql-proxy-dbmate

-An image that runs cloudsql-proxy that lets dbmate connect to your SQL instance.
+An image that runs cloudsql-proxy and lets [amacneil/dbmate](https://github.com/amacneil/dbmate) connect to your SQL instance.
 This should be used with Google Cloud Build but may work on other build systems with appropriate access.

 ## How to use